Tunisia World Cup Fixtures, Squad, Group, Guide - World Soccer

 Will Wissam Ben Yedder be tempted to switch nationality?

 The French-born, 27-year-old Sevilla striker has been one of the standout players in this season’s Champions League in Europe and he has already reaffirmed his desire to make the France team.
-But although previously capped at under-21 level, his chances of going to the World Cup with Les Bleus are slim, meaning he might finally give in to Tunisia’s frequent pleas to come and play for them, given that his parents are both from the country.
+But although previously capped at under-21 level, his chances of going to the World Cup with Les Bleus are slim as he has been named as a reserve.
+He could have gone to the World Cup easily with Tunisia as both his parents are from there.

 Belgium World Cup Fixtures, Squad, Group, Guide